mainkoon81/Python-project-01-US-Bikeshare-Data/README.md

 - **[CODE]**

-> **Planning.(Data Condensing)**: We should recollect the necessary columns and reproduce 3 summary files.
+> **Planning**: We should recollect the necessary columns and reproduce 3 summary files.
 First, We want a function that generate new summary files with the three columns of interest for each trip - 1)day of the week, 2)duration, 3)user type - and a single condensing function that produces a final dictionary that consists of 7 classes of 'day_of_week'

+##[Data-Condensing]##
  - func_01. dur(datum, city) :Takes as input a "dictionary" containing info about a single trip (datum) and its origin city (city) and returns the trip duration in units of minutes.
  - func_02. day(datum, city) :Takes as input a dictionary containing info about a single trip (datum) and its origin city (city) and returns the month, hour, and day of the week in which the trip was made.
  - func_03. user(datum, city) :Takes as input a "dictionary" containing info about a single trip (datum) and its origin city (city) and returns the type of system user that made the trip.